9967819/free-neurosecurity-quotes/freethinking.md

 1. I study myself more than any other subject.
 That is my metaphysics, that is my physics.
 (Michel de Montaigne)
-2. Free neurosecurity is mental health that respects your freedom and the complexity of your authentic self.
+2. Free neurosecurity is mental health that respects your freedom and your neurodiversity.
 So it’s free as in freedom !
 3. Free neurosecurity costs nothing and will always remain a free alternative to psychotropic medication !
 4. La neurosécurité libre et sécuritaire pour tous !
 5. How absurd men are !
 They never use the liberties they have, they demand those they do not have.
 They have freedom of thought, they demand freedom of speech.
 (Søren Kierkegaard)